kasonchan/play-chat-api/README.md

 # PlayChat API (Under construction) #

-An REST API for simple web chat application.
+A RESTful API for the simple web chat application.

 ### References ###